 - Validity: No known limitations.

-- Reliability: Beginning in Q2 FY2020, the QA implemented a COVID-19 reason code, used to flag processes that were delayed due to external pandemic, not relating to lab capacity or performance.
+- Reliability: Beginning in Q2 FY2020, the QA team implemented a COVID-19 reason code, used to flag processes that were delayed due to external pandemic, not relating to lab capacity or performance.
 These processes are excluded from the results of the indicator, to provide a result that reflects performance within the labs' manageable control.
+Beginning in FY2022 Q2, the QA team extended the standard lead time for two product groups (artesunate injectable and SPAQ), following changes in the operating context, product allocation streategy, and a review of standard procedures.
+Results before and after this quarter will therefore be based on different benchmarks for these products.

 - Timeliness: No known limitations.

 - Precision: No known limitations.

 - Integrity: No known limitations.

-- 1. This indicator will be reported for TO2 only.
-For TOs I, 3, and 4, QA processes are conducted under GHSC-QA.
-Results under these task orders will be reported by GHSC-QA. - For this indicator, a consignment is defined as a shipment of commodities, including one or more line items.
-QA process transactions are managed at the consignment level, regardless of the number of line items in the consignment. - 3.
-Pre-established QA lead time is product specific.
+1. This indicator will be reported for TO2 only.
+For TOs 1, 3, and 4, QA processes are conducted under GHSC-QA.
+Results under these task orders will be reported by GHSC-QA.

+- 2. For this indicator, a consignment is defined as a shipment of commodities, including one or more line items.
+QA process transactions are managed at the consignment level, regardless of the number of line items in the consignment. - Pre-established QA lead time is product specific.
 QA lead times are maintained by GHSC-PSM QA.

-- o Post-shipment QC, field incidents, and other nonroutine QA interventions are not included in this indicator. - 4.
-QA process start date is defined as follows: - o For products requiring sampling/inspection/testing: "date goods are confirmed by the supplier to be available for sampling" - QA start time for products requiring on-time method verification/ validation/transfer will begin once this process has been completed. - o For products not sampled/inspected/tested: "date of receipt of manufacturer Certificate of - 5.
+Post-shipment QC, field incidents, and other nonroutine QA interventions are not included in this indicator. - 4.
+QA process start date is defined as follows: - For products requiring sampling/inspection/testing: "date goods are confirmed by the supplier to be available for sampling" - QA start time for products requiring on-time method verification/ - validation/transfer will begin once this process has been completed. - For products not sampled/inspected/tested: "date of receipt of manufacturer Certificate of Analysis" - 5.
 QA process end date is defined as "date of issuance of Certificate of Conformance (CoC)." - LLIN-specific note: Upon receipt of the PMI request, some shipments require witnessing the loading/sealing of goods.
 Compliant witnessing of this process will be reported through a standalone report and not reported in the CoC.
 CoCs will be issued once inspection/test results are deemed compliant. - 6.
 Products that are subject to a TO2 QA investigation (e.g., out of specification (OOS) and atypical results) will not be included in this indicator.
 These instances are excursions from the routine process and inputs for final determination are often outside the control of TO2 QA. - 7.
 The same batch can be included in multiple shipments, therefore a delay in testing of a batch may affect multiple shipments. - 8.
 One shipment may have multiple batches, all of which need to be tested in the established QA lead time for the shipment to be counted as complying with QA lead times. - 9.
 Under exceptional circumstances, with previous agreement from PMI, shipments that overloaded laboratory network capacity may be exempted from this calculation.

 - 31 May 2016: First approved PIRS - 3 January 2018: Substantial updates to clarify definitions and data collection processes, in line with existing reporting practice and definitions used by the QA team. - II February 2019: Targets information relocated to Annex C. - 17 March 2020: No changes. - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated.
+Responsible Individuals and Data Quality section updated. - 09 March 2022: Data Quality section updated.

-Objective 1: Improved availability of health commodities (global procurement and logistics).
+Objective I: Improved availability of health commodities (global procurement and logistics).